Welcome to Last Week In Venture, a weekly roundup of funding rounds raised by interesting companies that you may have missed.

 Follow Crunchbase News on Twitter

-During all that, investors continued to funnel staggering amounts of capital into startups.
-It’s easy to overlook what companies outside the unicorn spotlight are contributing to startup ecosystems around the world.
-But that doesn’t mean their stories aren’t worth sharing.
+Investors are funneling staggering amounts of capital into startups these days.
+It’s easy to overlook the work that companies outside of the supergiant spotlight are contributing to startup ecosystems around the world.
+But that doesn’t mean these stories aren’t worth sharing.

 Let’s take a look!